jonnonz1/nz-statute-book/acts/public/1993/health-sector-transfers-act-1993.md

     (i) the operation of section 95 of the New Zealand Public Health and Disability Act 2000; or (ii) a transfer under this Act; or
   (c) is land being transferred to or vested in the Crown.
-(3) Despite subsection (1), the Registrar-General of Land is not obliged to take any action under section 24D of the Conservation Act 1987 upon the registration of any disposition by a transferee of any land under the Land Transfer Act 1952 unless a certificate complying with subsection (4) is lodged with the instrument by which the disposition is being effected.
+(3) Despite subsection (1), the Registrar-General of Land is not obliged to take any action under section 24D of the Conservation Act 1987 upon the registration of any disposition by a transferee of any land under the Land Transfer Act 2017 unless a certificate complying with subsection (4) is lodged with the instrument by which the disposition is being effected.
 (4) The certificate required by subsection (3) must— (a) be signed by the chief executive of the transferee by which the disposition is being effected; and (b) certify that the disposition is one to which Part 4A of the Conservation Act 1987 applies; and (c) state the action that the Registrar-General of Land is required to take under section 24D of the Conservation Act 1987 upon the registration of that disposition; and
-  (d) specify the certificate of title upon which the Registrar-General of Land is to record the statements required by section 24D of the Conservation Act 1987.
+  (d) specify the record of title upon which the Registrar-General of Land is to record the statements required by section 24D of the Conservation Act 1987.
 (5) Nothing in this section limits the provisions of clause 6 of Schedule 1.

 **Transfer of employees**